exabrial/locksmith/readme.md

 ![Keychain prompt](screenshots/prompt-screenshot.png)

-Thats it!
+If all you were trying to do is secure your secrets, thats it!
 You're done!

-## Usage: Maven Plugin
+### Maven Plugin

 This part is not required for normal use.
 However, you may have secrets you want to store in the macOS keychain that can't be resolved from `settings.xml`.
 In that case, if the secret can be read from a maven property, you can defer to Locksmith to read them from secure storage.